tmiddlet2666/coherence-playground/README.md

 ## Introduction

-This repository contains various Coherence related projects/demos mostly related to managing and monitoring Coherence.
+This repository contains my own personal Coherence related projects/demos mostly related to managing and monitoring Coherence.

 > Note: These projects don't necessarily reflect the recommended 'Production' way of setting and running various Coherence bits and pieces, but are a good starting point for playing with and trying things out with Coherence.